open-mmlab/mmtracking/docs/install.md

     conda install pytorch=1.3.1 cudatoolkit=9.2 torchvision=0.4.2 -c pytorch
     ```

-    If you build PyTorch from source instead of installing the prebuilt pacakge,
+    If you build PyTorch from source instead of installing the prebuilt package,
     you can use more CUDA versions such as 9.0.

 3. Install mmcv-full, we recommend you to install the pre-build package as below.